 Food Pairing Notes

-Rich white meat and vegetarian dishes with complex sauces and rich flavors
+White meat, vegetarian and pasta dishes with complex sauces and rich flavors.
+Brie.

 Release Date: Mar 2021; Production 1102 cases